The 2021-22 Globe Gazette All-Area Girls Basketball Team

 Madison Hillman, St. Ansgar, forward, junior

 Hillman was a walking double-double on the court for the Saints this season.
-Of the 23 games she played, 15 games of them ended with a stat line of at least 10 points and 10 rebounds, including a pair of 20-20 games.
+Of the 23 games she played, she finished 15 of them with at least 10 points and 10 rebounds, including a pair of 20-20 games.
 Named to the all-TIC East first team, Hillman took over as the top scoring option for St. Ansgar this winter and enters her senior year approaching 1,000 career points.

 Jada Williams, Mason City, guard, senior